9dots/9dots.io-pages/OjXn6rU.md

 ### HOOK:
 Watch the [Making of Iron Man](https://www.youtube.com/watch?v=3O8Dhkt9VUo) video to show student an example of a cardboard robot.
 When it is finished discuss:

-_How do we figure out how to build a robot like this iron man one?_
+_How can you figure out how to build a robot like this iron man one?_
-We need detailed plans before we start building!
+To build something complex, it is important to have detailed plans before we start building!

 ### SHARE:
 Students will share their robot descriptions from the previous lessons with a partner.
 When they are finished, students  will make a drawing of what their own robot would look like.

 ### EXPLORE:
 Show students some [MakeDo Inspiration](https://mymakedo.com/blog/top-10-cardboard-robots).
 After, show the materials that students will have available to them.

-### DISCUSS:
-What would your dream robot look like if it was made out the materials we have in the classroom?
+What would their dream robot look like if it was made out the materials we have in the classroom?

 ### EXPLAIN:
-Today, we are going to make a **blueprint** of our final robot.
+Today, to make sure it is possible to build their robot, students will learn how to make a **blueprint**.

 _What is a blueprint?_
 A **blueprint** is a technical drawing that shows exactly how to build something.